puppipay/education/firststdbitcoin.md

 - How laws works

-What may be right/wrong
+- What may be right/wrong

-#### Chapter-5
+#### Chapter-6

+Find your place in the system

-What you can do
+- What you can do

-What others are doing
+- What others are doing

-The game
+- The game